 #2.
 Internet of Things

 Have you been hearing this lot too?
 Well, it’s only fair.
-Thermostats, security systems, power switches, etc. can be controlled through remote devices that are connected over internet.
-Also, there are clocks, eye wear and umpteen other accessories that are embracing the internet.
+Thermostats, security systems, power switches, etc. can be controlled through remote devices that are connected over the internet.
+Also, there are clocks, eyewear and umpteen other accessories that are embracing the internet.
 What this means is a lee-way for plenty different possibilities for technology to evolve, increase in embedded systems and derivatively, that many innovative testing techniques and frameworks.
 How exciting!

 #3.
 Pair Testing

 This is not new, but we believe Pair Testing has been embraced more widely in recent times and STH definitely foresees a growth in this approach as its benefits are endless.
 Pair Testing is a collective test performed by both developer and Tester to make sure that there are no communication gaps, immediate changes taking effect and resolution of issues to be almost immediate.
 So, if you are still wondering what happened to the “Developer-Tester conflict”?
 Well, it’s a myth.
 If it hasn’t been ended already, Pair testing will be the death of it.
-Developer is a friend and a partner in crime. :)
+The developer is a friend and a partner in crime. :)

 #4.
 Programming languages

 Well, this might not be exactly for us, testers.
-But we guessed, you would like to be posted.
+But we guessed you would like to be posted.
 JAVA is the undeclared king of the programming languages.
 Multiple studies in the industry have established this.
 But the new forecast is that Apple’s Swift and Google’s go are going to be big going forward.
 If you are planning to learn a new programming language this year, these are as good choices as any.

 We all know that this is pretty much the era of “Too much information”.
 Systems are now super intelligent.
-They can store, process, predict and may be, even direct every user action.
+They can store, process, predict and maybe, even direct every user action.
 How are they getting so smart, huh?
 Data.
 All and every bit of data is utilized by businesses these days for intelligence.
 While this field has seen many new technologies like BigData, cloud etc. there is plenty of room for new and innovative ways, methods and testing techniques.
 We are confident that many worthy testers can find their niche in this area.

 Well, there we go.